How to Get Car Insurance With a Suspended License

 Switch to a cheaper insurer

 Compare rates from multiple carriers.
-Switching insurers can save money, but ensure the new provider meets your coverage and service needs.
+Switching insurers saves money, but make sure the new provider meets your coverage and service needs.

 4. 4